 B. The charter school may charge fees for transportation of students to and from school when authorized by law.
 If the charter school charges fees for transportation of students to and from school, guidelines shall be established for that transportation to ensure that no student is denied transportation solely because of inability to pay.
 The charter school also may waive fees for transportation if the student’s parent is serving in, or within the past year has served in, active military service as defined in Minnesota Statutes, section 190.05.

-C. The charter school may charge reasonable fees for transportation of students to and from post-secondary institutions for students enrolled under the post-secondary enrollment options program.
+C. The charter school may charge reasonable fees for transportation of students to and from postsecondary institutions for students enrolled under the postsecondary enrollment options program.
 Families who qualify for mileage reimbursement may use their state mileage reimbursement to pay this fee.

 D. Where, in its discretion, the charter school provides transportation to and from an instructional community-based employment station that is part of an approved occupational experience vocational program, the charter school may require the payment of reasonable fees for transportation from students who receive remuneration for their participation in these programs.